Updated For Kodi 18!

 This screen will show you which weather add-ons you have installed on Kodi on this machine.
 At the moment there’s nothing here, but on the right-hand side, there’s a button that says Get more…

 Here you can select which weather service you want to use.
 There’s no harm in trying a few of them out.
-You can only have one weather service active at any time and you can switch back and forth between services very easily.
+You can only have one weather service active at any time, but you can switch back and forth between services very easily.

 Installing Yahoo!
 Weather